 Effects of Marijuana on the Body

 The use of marijuana can induce a range of impacts on both the mental and physical states.
+Short-term effects of marijuana use include impaired memory, concentration, and coordination.
 Enhanced sensitivity to auditory stimuli may occur, alongside potential disruption in cognitive functions that could impede learning and memory retention.
+Marijuana can be addictive, and healthcare practitioners diagnose marijuana addiction based on specific signs and symptoms.
+Marijuana addiction can lead to negative consequences, affecting relationships, work, and health.
+Approximately 30% of individuals who use marijuana may develop some degree of marijuana use disorder.
+People who begin using marijuana before age 18 are 4 to 7 times more likely to develop an addiction as adults.
 Persistent marijuana use during adolescence is linked with enduring alterations in brain maturation.

 Frequent smoking of weed might agitate the respiratory system, elevating the likelihood of persistent lung complications.
 It may precipitate psychiatric conditions, especially among those genetically inclined towards such disorders.
 Long-term reliance on weed could result in physical dependency, manifesting withdrawal symptoms when usage is discontinued.